oscarBarEs/myTFG/stateOftheArt/Readme.md

 Due to [Vuetify](https://vuetifyjs.com/en/) being a frameWork and not just an styleSheet you cant use it outside a Render which doesnt include it.
 This means that you cant use it on Dash but you can on Trame, Paraview and VTKjs

+# Renderes

+## VTKJS

+Cant use unstructured grid as it is focus on only rendering.